- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 11. Improves Oral Health

 Aloe vera juice can also act as an efficient mouthwash, without any side effects (44).
-It had significantly reduced plaque and gingivitis in one study.
+In one study it had significantly reduced plaque and gingivitis.

 12. Enhances Skin Health